WordPress/playground-tools/packages/wordpress-playground-block/README.md

 With those in place, the publishing process looks as follows:

+1. Bump the version number in `wordpress-playground-block.php` in the SVN repo
-1. Build the WordPress Playgorund block by running `npx nx build wordpress-playground-block` in the **git repo root**
+2. Build the WordPress Playgorund block by running `npx nx build wordpress-playground-block` in the **git repo root**
+3. Bump the stable tag in `trunk/README.txt` in the SVN repo
-2. Copy the built files from `dist/packages/wordpress-playground-block` to the SVN repo's `trunk` directory
+4. Copy the built files from `dist/packages/wordpress-playground-block` to the SVN repo's `tags/{new version}` directory
-3. Update the version number in `trunk/README.txt` in the SVN repo
-4. Commmit the SVN changes
+5. Commit the SVN changes

 ## Caveats